vacuumlabs/data-provider/README.md

 * Decorate your React component, provide config where you specify how to get data and what to do with it (e.g. dispatch to app state)
-* You can count on the data being fetched and handled when writing the code for the decorated React component
+* You can count on the data being available as the decorated component renders

+The example should get you going - detailed API docs pending :).

 #### Example